-Day 1 - Thursday, 29 July 2021 continued
+Day 1 - Wednesday, 3 November 2021 continued

+Time AEDT Session Presenter

+1:10-2:10pm

-Session Presenter 1:10-2:10pm Session 4A: Landholder duty - items fixed to land Rachael Cullen The landholder duty provisions across the various jurisdictions have changed considerably over the last few years, bringing an increasing array of assets and transactions into the Matthew Sealey, FTI landholder duty net.
-More recent changes have seen a shift not only from expanding the PwC duty base to include items 'fixed' to the land, but also to incorporate certain rights and contractual interests.
+Session 4A: Landholder duty - items fixed to land

+The landholder duty provisions across the various jurisdictions have changed considerably over the last few years, bringing an increasing array of assets and transactions into the landholder duty net.
+More recent changes have seen a shift not only from expanding the duty base to include items 'fixed' to the land, but also to incorporate certain rights and contractual interests.
 In addition, the [proposed] NSW introduction of an annual property tax will also impact these provisions.
-This session will discuss: 3rd party property and the impact on landholder duty assessments in practice Items fixed to subleases, easements, and other interests in land The 2019 WA changes, including fixed infrastructure rights and aggregated acquisitions Valuation issues - just what interest is being valued?
-Landholder duty and property tax - interaction, implications, issues.
-Session 4B: Remediation of wage and superannuation underpayments Paul Tyler In the past few years, many businesses have identified and addressed significant Deloitte employee underpayment issues.
+This session will discuss:

+- 3rd party property and the impact on landholder duty assessments in practice - Items fixed to subleases, easements, and other interests in land - The 2019 WA changes, including fixed infrastructure rights and aggregated acquisitions - Valuation issues just what interest is being valued? - Landholder duty and property tax interaction, implications, issues.

+Session 4B: Remediation of wage and superannuation underpayments

+In the past few years, many businesses have identified and addressed significant employee underpayment issues.
 The reasons for this are many and varied depending on the particular business and applicable contracts/industrial instruments.

-This session will examine a number of the taxation impacts that are associated with wage and superannuation remediation programs, including: Character of amounts typically paid Timing and nexus of payroll tax liability Interaction with WorkCover and federal obligations such as STP reporting, PAYG withholding and superannuation guarantee.
+This session will examine a number of the taxation impacts that are associated with wage and superannuation remediation programs, including:

+- Character of amounts typically paid

+- Timing and nexus of payroll tax liability

+- Interaction with WorkCover and federal obligations such as STP reporting, PAYG withholding and superannuation guarantee.

 Paul will address both technical and practical considerations.

+2:10-3:10pm

-2:10-3:10pm Session 5: Algorithms, discretions, and decisions in the "Robo" age Gail Hartridge Wilberforce Chambers The benefits of computer-aided decision-making are irresistible, in modern administration.
+Session 5: Algorithms, discretions, and decisions in the "Robo" age

+The benefits of computer-aided decision-making are irresistible, in modern administration.
 The use of computers is now ubiquitous.
-Sometimes they simply David W Marks QC, CTA support a decision-maker.
-But there is great potential in the use of "machine learning" Queensland Bar software, and automation of decisions.
-This presentation uses actual examples to illustrate: - Advances in tax administration, here and abroad, and how they affect parties to a matter The administrative law context and developments.
-There are now cases illustrating the benefits and limits of use of machines to assist Checks to safeguard transparency and the rule of law, to ensure natural justice, and to protect human rights.
+Sometimes they simply support a decision-maker.
+But there is great potential in the use of "machine learning" software, and automation of decisions.

+This presentation uses actual examples to illustrate:

+- Advances in tax administration, here and abroad, and how they affect parties to a - The administrative law context and developments.
+There are now cases illustrating the benefits and limits of use of machines to assist - Checks to safeguard transparency and the rule of law, to ensure natural justice, and to protect human rights.
-Welcome dinner - Thursday, 29 July 2021

-Join your colleagues and conference speakers for an evening of drinks and networking.

-The presenters have looked to Australian and international commentary and cases,
+The presenters have looked to Australian and international commentary and cases, in search of best practice and solutions.